T-Naing/learn-python/README.md

 - **Data analysis fundamentals**

 ## Note
 Unfortunately, some learning materials from [Jovian](https://jovian.ai/) now require payment.
-However, certain courses remain accessible for free.
+However, certain courses and some parts of the courses remain accessible for free.